The John Fuller Farm – Family Farmstead 1644-1800

 SOURCES:

 Map entitled ‘Plan of the town of Newton 1700, scale 100 Rods to an inch’; which we know has been updated for roads and houses to 1750 as indicated in the legend ‘Explanation’ on the map.
 Within that same Explanation legend both the ‘Town Line’ and ‘Present City Line’ boundaries are indicated, but not dated.
-However, we assume the Town line is from 1700 and the Present City Line is from after 1873 as that is when Newton became a City.
+However, we assume the Town line is from 1700 and the Present City Line is from after 1873 as that is when Newton became a city.
 The City Line shows land set off for Roxbury in 1838 as well as land set off for Waltham in 1847[17]. …..
 1700, Newton-9 Map

-Francis Jackson, History of the Early Settlement of Newton, County of Middlesex, Massachusetts: From 1639 to 1800 – with a Genealogical of its Inhabitants prior to 1800, “of Boston, a Native of Newton”, Boston: Printed by Stacy and Richardson, 1854.
+Francis Jackson, History of the Early Settlement of Newton, County of Middlesex, Massachusetts: From 1639 to 1800 – with a Genealogical Register of its Inhabitants prior to 1800, “of Boston, a Native of Newton”, Boston: Printed by Stacy and Richardson, 1854.

 S.F.
 Smith, D.D.
 History of Newton, Massachusetts.
 Town and City from its earliest settlement to the present time.
 1630 – 1880.
 Boston: The American Logotype Company.
 1880.